trihaingn/sokoban-ai-solver/README.md

 This will:
 - Load a predefined level (miniCosmos level_01)
 - Check cache for existing solutions
-- Run Hill Climbing algorithm if no cached solution exists
+- Run Hybrid Heuristic algorithm if no cached solution exists
 - Display animated solution using pygame

 ### Performance Testing